 To apply, please email your resume to info@columbuschildrenstheatre.org.

-POSITION: Learning Support Staff (“Adventure Guide”) – CCT Theatre360 Summer Camps
+POSITION: Learning Support Staff (“Adventure Guide”)

-IMMEDIATE SUPERVISOR: Summer Program Coordinator
+IMMEDIATE SUPERVISOR: Arts Education Coordinator

 ESSENTIAL JOB RESPONSIBILITIES • Assisting instructors with activities and direct instruction during classes • Providing support for students throughout the day • Utilizing strong and confident classroom management skills • A love for the arts and working with young people • Communicating with students, parents/caregivers, and colleagues • Maintaining a positive and nurturing classroom environment